edgonzalesjr/Detection-Lab/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Basic comprehension of SIEM principles and real-world implementation.
-- Proficiency in analyzing and interpreting network logs.
+- Skill in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.